 Dog licenses are required for all dogs over 6 months of age in the city of Rice Lake (Ordinance #51).
-Annual licenses are good from January 1 through December 31.
-The cost is $6.00 per license.
-Lifetime licenses cost $25 and are good for the life of your pet.
-Senior citizens (age 60 and over) are allowed 1 free annual dog license each year.
+Lifetime licenses cost $25 each and are good for the life of your pet.
+Senior citizens (age 60 and over) pay $10.00 per license.
 Licenses may be purchased at City Hall during normal business hours.

 License forms are available using the link below.

 If you have lost your dog or find a lost dog and don't know who the owner is, please call City Hall at (218) 721-3778 if during weekday business hours of 7:30 AM - 4:30 PM to see if your pet was brought in or check our records of licensed dogs to locate the owner of a found dog.
 If after 4:30 PM or on the weekend call Jessica Rahja at the number shown above.